Document.no: Anders Behring Breivik

-Anders Behring Breivik, the perpetrator of the 2011 Norway attacks, posted numerous posts on Document.no (mainly in 2009) and praised the founder Hans Rustad.
+Document.no received global media attention after the 2011 Norway attacks when it became known that terrorist Anders Behring Breivik had contributed comments to the site (among over 40 websites including Stormfront, Minerva, VG and Aftenposten), attended one of its events and been in contact with its owner Rustad over a possible cooperation.
+Breivik posted numerous posts on Document.no (mainly in 2009) and praised the founder Hans Rustad.
 He also attended an open meeting of "Documents venner" (Friends of Document), affiliated with the website, in the fall of 2009.
 Breivik reportedly sought to start a Norwegian version of the Tea Party movement in cooperation with the owners of Document.no, who initially expressed interest but ultimately turned down his proposal because he did not have the contacts he promised.
-Breivik eventually became disaffected with the website because he found it to be too moderate for his views.
+Breivik eventually became disaffected with the website because he found it to be too moderate for his views, and has later admitted that he has actually been a neo-Nazi since the early 1990s, who only disguised himself in later years.
 When Breivik was named as the arrested, the website became unreachable due to an extreme increase in traffic.
 Rustad expressed bleakness with inevitably having to be associated with Breivik, while maintaining that Breivik had disguised his extremist views through relatively moderate, non-violent user comments (which were compiled and made available on the site).